-UrbanPlan offers a framework to examine the interdisciplinary nature of the real estate development process and the various forces that influence the built environment.
-The feedback provided by industry practitioners throughout the process is invaluable and forces students to expand their critical thinking skills in a way that could not be replicated by other means."
+"UrbanPlan offers a framework to examine the interdisciplinary nature of the real estate development process and the various forces that influence the built environment.
+The

 Dustin Read, J.D, Associate Director, Center for Real Estate, University of North Carolina-Charlotte.